Quick exit

 The evidence is clear.
 Sexual assault and sexual harassment occur right across our society.
 Universities are not exempt from that.
 One in five women in the Australian community over the age of 15 have experienced sexual violence.
 Universities like ACU have an important role to play in preventing sexual violence from happening and to find out the best ways to respond to survivors with compassion and support.

-When someone experiences sexual assault or sexual harassment, the person they choose to talk to plays a vital role in their support.
-When someone discloses such personal information to you, it is important that you remain calm and reply with a safe response to ease their possible feelings of fear, discomfort, or anxiety.
+When someone experiences sexual misconduct the person, they choose to talk to plays a vital role in their support.
+When someone discloses such personal information to you, it is important that you remain calm and reply with a safe response to sooth their possible feelings of fear, discomfort, or anxiety.
 You are not expected to have all the answers, it is just important that you make them feel safe, heard, and supported.

-Hearing another person’s experience of sexual assault or sexual harassment can be difficult and it is normal to be impacted by this experience.
+Hearing another person’s experience of sexual misconduct can be difficult and it is normal to be impacted by this experience.
 It is important you take time to recognise signs that you are being impacted and know that support is available for you too.
-To find out about the support services available please visit the Support section above.

 Listen